samiksha8022/Testcase-Template1/README.md

-The manual testing
+The manual testing,
-This is My first github Repository
+This is My first github Repository,
-Authoe: Samiksha Chauhan
+Author: Samiksha Chauhan